bholloway/resolve-url-loader/packages/resolve-url-loader/README.md

 **Migrating**

 Remove the `engine` option if you are using it - the default "postcss" engine is much more reliable.
-The "rework" engine will still work for now but it will be removed in the next major version.
+The "rework" engine will still work for now but will be removed in the next major version.

 Remove the `keepQuery` option if you are using it.

 Remove the `absolute` option, webpack should work fine without it.
 If you have a specific need to rebase `url()` then you should use a separate loader.

+If you wish to still use `engine: "rework"` then note that `rework` and `rework-visit` packages are now `peerDependencies` that must be explicitly installed by you.

 ## Version 3